Yazmin Jauregui: Early career and Combate Global

 Jauregui made her professional MMA career at Fearless Fight Night 4, on November 10, 2018, against Benni Fuentes.
 She won the bout by first-round technical knockout.

 Jauregui faced Daniela Espinosa at Combate 36: Reinas, on April 26, 2019.
 She won the bout by first-round knockout.

 Jauregui faced McKenna Mitchell at Combate 39: Unbreakable, on June 7, 2019.
 She won the bout by second-round technical knockout via doctor stoppage.

 Jauregui faced Yajaira Romero at Combate 44: Mexicali, on September 20, 2019.
 She won the bout by unanimous decision.

-Jauregui faced Annely Jimenez Garcia for the Women's Strawweight Championship at UWC 24 on November 13, 2020.
+Jauregui faced Annely Jimenez García for the UWC Women's Strawweight Championship at UWC Mexico 24 on November 13, 2020.
 She won fight via first-round technical knockout.
+The referee for the fight was Daniela Modad, who faced Jiménez García twelve years ago.

 Jauregui faced Stephanie Frausto at the quarterfinal match of the Combate Global: Last Latina Standing tournament on August 13, 2021.
 She won the bout by unanimous decision.
 Jauregui then faced Criszaida Adames in the semi-final match.
 She won the bout by first-round technical knockout.
 Jauregui faced Claire Lopez in the final.
 She won that bout by first-round technical knockout to win the tournament.

 Ultimate Fighting Championship

-Jauregui was scheduled to face Istela Nunes at UFC on ESPN: Vera vs. Cruz, on August 13, 2022.
+Jauregui was scheduled to face Istela Nunes at UFC on ESPN 41, on August 13, 2022.
 However, Nunes withdrew due to injury and was replaced by Iasmin Lucindo.
 Jauregui won the bout by unanimous decision.

 Jauregui faced Nunes at UFC on ESPN: Thompson vs. Holland on December 3, 2022.
 She won the fight by a second-round technical knockout.

 Jauregui faced Denise Gomes at UFC 290 on July 8, 2023.
 She lost the fight by a first-round technical knockout.

 Jauregui faced Sam Hughes on February 24, 2024, at UFC Fight Night 237.
 She won the bout by unanimous decision.

 Jauregui faced Ketlen Souza on September 14, 2024 at UFC 306.
 She lost the fight via a rear-naked choke submission in the first round.

 Jauregui was scheduled to face Dione Barbosa on March 29, 2025, at UFC on ESPN 64.
 However, Barbosa was replaced by former LFA Women's Strawweight Champion Julia Polastri in a strawweight bout after Jauregui decided not to face Barbosa.
 In turn, Jauregui withdrew from the bout due to an injury and was replaced by Loopy Godinez.

+Jauregui faced Vanessa Demopoulos on September 26, 2026, at UFC Fight Night 289.
+She won the fight by knockout early into the first round round.
+This win earned Jauregui her first Performance of the Night bonus award.